2021 Best Colleges in Washington by Salary Score™

 Seattle University is a medium-sized, private institution affiliated with the Roman Catholic church.
 It is located in the residential Capitol Hill neighborhood in Seattle, Washington, near many shops and restaurants.
 Campus sustainability is a primary focus for the university; SU students can take part in initiatives such as on-campus composting, community service, and sustainability research opportunities.
 The faculty-to-student ratio is 1:11, and the average class size is 18.
 Seattle University reports that 92% of undergraduate students in the 2019-2020 school year received financial aid, with an average award of $21,571.

-Northwest University offers two bachelor’s degrees with Salary Scores of 100: criminal justice and corrections and teacher education and professional development.
+Northwest University offers two bachelor’s degrees with a Salary Score of 100: criminal justice and corrections and teacher education and professional development.
 The former is also the highest-earning program, with a median salary of $90,860.
 The second highest-earning undergraduate field is nursing, which encompasses registered nursing, nursing administration, nursing research, and clinical nursing.
 A Christian institution, NU’s theological and ministerial studies programs receive a high Salary Score of 74 when measured against similar programs at other institutions.